(SEO) or in other words, Search Engine Optimization. The objective here is to increase your website's traffic, and ultimately convert

 engine is not going to want to list a website that will waste someone's time.

-not always the case.
-Impressions are personal and dependant on
+case.
+Impressions are personal and dependant on personal

-personal experiences.
+experiences.
 You need something more sure to work.
-If
+Find domain

 Like it not there are times when you know the domain name isn't very relevant